Applying for J.D. Degree

 Application Process Overview

 Applications for admission are accepted during the fall and winter before classes begin.
 New students enter in the fall only; we do not offer spring admission.
+We do not offer an early action or early decision program.

 The application process begins when you visit the Law School Admission Council (LSAC) website where you can establish an account to register for the Law School Admission Test (LSAT) and to complete and submit our electronic application.
 LSAC is also the clearing house for your personal statement, transcripts, and recommendation letters.